deveshio/IPBOT/Readme.md

-# IPBOT
+# InstaPinFlow

-IPBOT automates a multi-step content workflow involving Pinterest and Instagram.
+InstaPinFlow automates a multi-step content workflow involving Pinterest and Instagram.
 It uses browser automation, credential handling, and generative AI to download, caption, and share images between platforms.

 ## Demo